 But, before you start embroidering your company’s work clothes, there are a couple of tips to keep in mind.
 These 5 tips will help you design uniform embroidery properly.

 - Use a simple design.

-The first step in embroidering uniforms properly is to take a look at the design you’re going to use.
+The first step in embroidering your corporate uniforms properly is to take a look at the design you’re going to use.
 Make sure that the design translates well into the work clothes once it’s embroidered.
 If the design has far too many details, it can make the embroidery quite blurry.
 Stick to a simple design to achieve a clean, concise look once its embroidered onto the uniforms.